In 2020, the American workforce experienced a dramatic shift in workspaces.

 Some workers find the shift a positive one.
 You can wake up in the morning, make your own pour-over coffee, shuffle to your home office and get started on your work!

 However, the transition has been very challenging for some:

-- Playing children or the running vacuum create distracting background noise
+- Playing children or distant vacuum cleaners create distracting background noise

 - Desks get piled high with papers that don’t have a place

 - Unattractive backgrounds are embarrassing for client and team meetings on Zoom